 On the flip side, Mad Moxxi plays host to a rather frustrating and vanilla looking array of coliseum’s, which do nothing but further the notion that this portion of the content was thrown in for some quick fix empowerment and nothing more.
 The static setting and familiar look is surprisingly helped by the use of a solid techno influenced sound-track and the use of Moxxi’s own taunts and comical barbs directed towards the competitors.

 The familiar look of the world isn’t a bad thing.
 Players will instantly recognise the landmarks and trademarks of buildings and architecture alike.
 It may be too monotonous an outcome, but for variety, the swampy wastelands and misty lakesides of Zombie Island help alleviate the consistent desert layout of Borderlands.

-Overall Rating for the Borderlands: Double Game Add-On Pack
+Overall Rating for the Borderlands: Double Game Add-On Pack (3 out of 5)

 The Borderlands Double Game Add-On Pack is really hampered by the decision to package in Mad Moxxi’s Underdome Riot, as it forgoes the formula that won success from critics and the game playing masses alike, giving a poorly implemented and extremely difficult mode with little to nothing else of note.
 A more relevant DLC like The Secret Armory of General Knoxx could have helped create a more well-rounded content release.